-Userful supports the Blackmagic DeckLink and YUAN line of HDMI capture cards.
+Userful supports Blackmagic DeckLink capture cards.
 The Userful system can handle multiple input cards, limited only by the number of PCIe slots you can fit into your Userful host.
 You should contact us with details of your project if you intend on using multiple cards ahead of time.

 Q: Can I mirror my laptop to a video wall in a conference room?